MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Management/Set-Clipboard.md

   - `scb`

 In rare cases when using `Set-Clipboard` with a high number of values in rapid succession, like in a loop, you might sporadically get a blank value from the clipboard.
-This can be fixed by using `Start-Sleep -Milliseconds 1` in the loop.
+This can be fixed by adding a `Start-Sleep -Milliseconds 1` command to the loop.

 ## RELATED LINKS